 A message from the Chairman and CEO

 Ovarian cancer is the leading cause of death of all gynaecological cancers.
 Ovarian cancer is an insidious disease that often strikes without warning.
-Across Australia, one woman dies every ten hours from this disease.
+Across Australia, one woman dies every eight hours from this disease.

 The key to changing this statistic and giving women with ovarian cancer a better long-term outlook is early detection.
 However, no simple or effective early screening method currently exists.
 Which means most women diagnosed are already in the advanced stages of the disease.